clafonta/MobileLessons/03_uidesign.md

 ---

-**Android is becoming iOS**: We should recognize, Google continues to take cues from Apple and the ecosystems for design, UI/UX are converging.
-This is a good thing.
+**[Android and iOS are converging](https://www.androidcentral.com/rapidly-evaporating-differences-between-ios-and-android)**: Thankfully, Android and iOS continue to converge in hardware and UX.
+This is a good thing and should help Product and Design to deliver a consistent feature set across platforms.

 ---